mj3b/rgds/docs/role-decision-artifact-matrix.md

 - **`docs/governance.md`** defines how enforcement, escalation, and approval authority are applied.

 This matrix exists to ensure that ownership is explicit **before** decisions are made—not reconstructed afterward.

+In v2.0.0, this matrix also clarifies responsibility for **decision structure and governance completeness**, not just functional content ownership.